Jeepwithnobeep/Point-Plotter/README.md

 ```

 The code will plot each point as the color of the column.
-Spaces betwteen plots don't matter but spaces between columns makes it go BRRR.
+Spaces betwteen plots and columns don not matter.